DIY Guide To Winter Car Repairs

 The DIY Winter Car Repair and Maintenance Guide

-Step 1: Turn the engine off and make sure the components under the hood are cold to touch.
+Step 1: Turn the engine off and make sure the components under the hood are cold to the touch.

 Step 2: Next step is spotting the air filter cover which is usually located on the top of the engine bay and is covered in a plastic casing with metal clips or screws.